Another approach to the Kan-Quillen model structure

-There is a map $X \to \exinf X$ which comes from the colimit, which we also denote this by $j$. \end{definition}
+There is a map $X \to \exinf X$ natural in $X$ associated to the colimit, which we may also denote by $j_X$ when necessary. \end{definition}

-The main contribution in this section is a new proof that the map $j \colon X \to \ex X$ is a weak homotopy equivalence, indeed a strong anodyne extension.
+The main contribution in this section is a new proof that the map $j : X \to \ex X$ is a weak homotopy equivalence and indeed a strong anodyne extension.
 Combined with the following classical result, this means that $\exinf$ is a functorial fibrant replacement for the Kan-Quillen model structure on simplicial sets.

-\begin{proposition} $\exinf X$ is a Kan complex. \end{proposition} \begin{proof} See, for example, III.4.8 in \cite{goerssjardine}. \end{proof}
+\begin{proposition} $\exinf X$ is a Kan complex. \end{proposition} \begin{proof} See, for example, III.4.8 in \cite{GOERSSJARDINE1999}. \end{proof}

-Since $\exinf X$ is the result of freely adjoining `composites' for diagrams of shape $\sd \triangle^n$ in $X$, we might interpret the proof of \ref{prop-exinf-kan} as telling us how to construct fillers for horns in situations where we initially know how to paste together subdivision diagrams.
-We may interpret the proof of \ref{thm-ex-sae} below as telling us how to express the pasting of subdivision diagrams in terms of horn-filling operations.
+Our goal now is the following: \begin{theorem} The map $j_X : X \to \ex X$ is a strong anodyne extension. \end{theorem}

+In fact, more is true than Proposition \ref{prop-exinf-kan}: any horn in $X$ has a filler in $\ex^2 X$.
+Hence we can view \ref{prop-exinf-kan} and \ref{thm-ex-sae} as showing how to implement the horn-filling and subdivision-pasting operations in terms of one another.
+Let us consider an example of how to make this more precise.
+Say that $X$ admits \emph{subdivision-pasting} if $j_X : X \to \ex X$ admits a retraction $\ex X \to X$.
+Now if $X$ admits subdivision-pasting, then (the strong form of) Proposition \ref{prop-exinf-kan} implies that $X$ is a Kan complex, i.e.\ $X$ admits the horn-filling operations.